 Walkers and Airport Security Screening

-If you need help standing or walking through the metal detector without your walker, tell your security screener and ask for assistance.
+If you need help standing or walking through the screening portal without your walker, tell your security screener and ask for assistance.
 You should also tell the security screener if you will need your mobility device right after it is inspected so that it can be returned to you as quickly as possible.

 Bringing Canes and Crutches Through Airport Security

 Canes and crutches must also go through the X-ray machine.
 You should collapse your cane before it is X-rayed.
-You can ask for help standing or walking through the metal detector.
+You can ask for help standing or walking through the screening portal.

 White collapsible canes do not need to be X-rayed.